An Improved Modified Cholesky Decomposition Method for Precision Matrix Estimation: Introduction

-In addition, Fan et al. (2008) developed a factor model to estimate both covariance matrix and its inverse.
+In addition, Fan, Fan and Lv (2008) \cite{Fan08b} developed a factor model to estimate both covariance matrix and its inverse.
 They also studied the estimation in the asymptotic framework that both the dimension $p$ and the sample size $n$ go to infinity.
-Xue and Zou (2012) introduced a rank-based approach for estimating high-dimensional nonparametric graphical models under a strong sparsity assumption that the true inverse covariance matrix has only a few nonzero entries.
-There are also a few work focusing on the inference for the inverse covariance matrix estimation.
-Drton and Perlman (2008) proposed a new method for model selection in Gaussian graphical models based on simultaneous hypotheses testings of the conditional independence between variables.
-Sun and Zhang (2012) derived a residual-based estimator to construct confidence intervals for entries of the estimated inverse covariance matrix.
-Some recent Bayesian literature can also be found in the work of Cheng and Lenkoski (2012), Wang (2012), Bhadra and Mallick (2013), Scutari (2013) and Mohammadi and Wit (2015), among many others.
+Xue and Zou (2012) \cite{Xue12} introduced a rank-based approach for estimating high-dimensional nonparametric graphical models under a strong sparsity assumption that the true precision matrix has only a few nonzero entries.
+Wieringen and Peeters (2016) \cite{Wieringen16} studied the estimation of high-dimensional precision matrix based on the Ridge penalty.
+There are also a few work focusing on the inference for the precision matrix estimation.
+Drton and Perlman (2008) \cite{Drton08} proposed a new model selection strategy for Gaussian graphical models via hypotheses testings of the conditional independence between variables.
+Sun and Zhang (2012) \cite{Sun12} derived a residual-based estimator to construct confidence intervals for entries of the estimated precision matrix.
+Some recent Bayesian literature can also be found in the work of \cite{Cheng12, Wang12, Bhadra13, Scutari13, Mohammadi15}, among others.